 Once the business is operational and generating sales, the U.S. Small Business Administration recommends budgeting 7-8% of gross revenue for marketing expenses.
-This guideline assumes the business’ revenue is under $5 million, and its net profit margins are between 10% to 20%.
+This marketing budget benchmark assumes the business’ revenue is under $5 million, and its net profit margins are between 10% to 20%.

-There are other factors that will influence how much your business spends on marketing.
-Your marketing budget is likely to fluctuate according to the current environment.
+There are factors that will influence how much your business spends on marketing.
+Your marketing budget is likely to fluctuate according to the current market trends.
 According to the June 2020 U.S. CMO Survey, marketing budgets have risen to 11.4% of revenue, up from 8.6% before the COVID-19 pandemic.
 This likely reflects a prioritization of marketing strategies to maintain brand awareness and customer retention throughout this challenging economic period.

 Marketing spend also varies across industries.
 From a CMO survey conducted in February 2020, companies in banking, technology, and communications industries spent the most on marketing as a percentage of revenue, while mining and construction, transportation, and manufacturing spent the least.
 We recommend reaching out to other CMOs to get a sense of appropriate benchmarks for a startup in your industry.

-- Sales cycle: It's important to remember that marketing spend today will not mean increased revenue next week or even next month, particularly if the business operates B2B.
+It's important to remember that marketing spend today will not mean increased revenue next week or even next month, particularly if the business operates B2B.
 Any leads created from marketing efforts will take time to be processed and vetted as a qualified sales opportunity, then it’s up to your rockstar sales team to close the opportunity.
 This marketing and sales life cycle differs from business to business; however, it takes about six months to complete on average and will need to be factored into the budget.

-- Seasonality: Does the business experience a spike before the end of the fiscal year or during the holiday period?
+Does the business experience a spike before the end of the fiscal year or during the holiday period?
 Perhaps you see a boost during the back to school rush or the change in seasons.
-Rather than distributing your budget equally throughout the year, you may want to allocate more to the months just prior to your peak sales periods.
+Rather than distributing your marketing budget equally throughout the year, you may want to allocate more to the months just prior to your peak sales periods.

-Apart from your marketing team, factor in the cost of recruiting, onboarding, training, and remunerating sales consultants.
+In addition to your marketing team, factor in the cost of recruiting, onboarding, training, and remunerating sales consultants.
 Your labor budget could also include hiring freelancers or contractors, which will allow you to scale up flexibly during peak periods.

-Branding & Design
+Branding & design budget

-You’ll need to create assets to establish a unique first impression in your customer’s mind—from logo design and visual identity to brand positioning and story, business cards, sales collateral, infographics, and website design.
+You’ll need to create marketing assets to establish a unique first impression in your customer’s mind—from logo design and visual identity to brand positioning and story, business cards, sales collateral, infographics, and website design.